masai mara

 masai-mara-river-crossing-safari-joining-budget-packages-2023

-Masai Mara 3 Days Joining Safari Package
+Masai Mara 3 Days Joining Safari Package or Private By Flight /Air Trip

 Joining Masai Mara 3 days camping safaris are three day and 2 nights in Mara reserve from Nairobi.
 It is the most optimal time to see all the wildlife in the Mara.
 You will join a group of six other guests and share the game drive vehicle as well as the twin bed tents at the camp.
 If you do not mind sharing a tent with a friend, then the Mara joining tours are what you need to save money.